samantha-bothwell/San-Diego-Burrito-Analysis/README.md

 * Looked at only meat ingredients to determine how each affected the cost.
 * Looked at all 10 common burrito ingredients to determine how each affected the cost

+Analysis was done using a Block Gibbs Sampler.

 Files uploaded:
 1. BurritoPresentation.Rmd